Tomer-Barak/Naive-Few-Shot-Learning/README.md

 # Naive Few-Shot Learning

-This git enables replicating the main results from the paper Naive few-shot learning.
+Replicate the main results from the paper Naive Few-Shot Learning: Sequence Consistency Evaluation.
 The main.py code creates an SCE test and solves it using the Markov-CPC model.
 This can be iterated for as many SCE tests as necessary by changing "N_tests".

 A test is generated according to a dictionary of the form {"color": 1, "position": 0, "size": 2, "shape": 0, "number": 0}.
 The features with integer 0 remain constant throughout the test, those with 1 are the distracting features which change randomly, and the feature with 2 is the predictive feature that changes according to a simple deterministic rule.